 “I think once you have a strong feeling about something, despite the fact we’re not allowed to influence the kids, you [believe that you] have to share it,” Krawczyk said.
 “Some teachers think they’re spreading social awareness when really they’re giving a subjective one-sided opinion.”

-Social studies teacher Ernest Rospierski chooses to keep politics out of his classroom altogether, even though he teaches courses that involve some level political discussion.
+Social studies teacher Ernest Rospierski chooses to keep politics out of his classroom altogether, even though he teaches courses that involve some level of political discussion.

 “It is not my place since I am a teacher my ideas could have more sway in a student’s mind.
 I would rather they form their own ideas,” Rospierski said.